Medians of populations of persistence diagrams: Comparing the median and the mean

-Two unfortunate characteristics of both the mean and the median is that they are neither unique nor continuous.
-One way both the mean and median can fail to be unique and continuous comes down to the idea that which matching $G$ provides us with the optimal candidate for the mean or the median changes.
-This is illustrated in the Figures \ref{fig:mediannotunique1}, \ref{fig:mediannotunique2} , \ref{fig:meannotunique1} and \ref{fig:meannotunique2} .
-We have three diagrams one of which is just the diagonal and the other are the blue and red.
-In this example as $z$ increases in the blue diagram travels across the optimal matching changes from $\{x_1, (1,z),\diag\}$ and $\{x_2, \diag, \diag\}$ to $\{x_1, \diag, \diag\}$ and $\{x_2, (1,z), \diag\}$ leading to a discontinuity to both the mean and the median (note it is in different locations that the switch occurs for the mean and the median).
-At the time it switches both matchings are equally optimal and hence we have non-uniqueness.
+Unfortunately both the mean and median are neither continuous nor always unique.
+There can be a discontinuities when the grouping $G$ which provides us with the optimal candidate for the mean or the median switches.
+This is illustrated in the Figures \ref{fig:MedianNotCont} and \ref{fig:MeanNotCont}.

+In these examples we have three diagrams, one consists only of copies of the diagonal, one containing off diagonal points denoted by squares, and the other denoted by triangles.
+In this example as $z$ increases in the squares diagram travels across the optimal grouping changes from $\{\{x_1, (1,z),\diag\},\{x_2, \diag, \diag\}\}$ to $\{\{x_1, \diag, \diag\},\{x_2, (1,z), \diag\}\}$ leading to a discontinuity to both the mean and the median (note that the value of $z$ where the switch occurs is different for the mean and median).
+At the time it switches both groupings are equally optimal and hence we have non-uniqueness.